Yelp/kafka-utils/docs/source/kafka_corruption_check.rst

 on them.
 The output is collected and filtered, and all information related to corrupted messages will be reported to the user.

+Even though this tool executes the log check with a low ionice priority, it can slow down the cluster given the high number of io operations required.
+Consider decreasing the batch size to reduce the additional load.

 Parameters
 ==========